zulfadz/the-plain/_posts/2022-05-08-polarization-waves.md

 ## Case 3: Circular polarization.

 Circular polarization occurs when the polarization is making a circular movement around the z axis.
 It may be difficult to imagine that a vector in space can have a circular component, but this is definitely possible from equation above.
-For circular polarization to occur, the phase terms should not be out of sync by
+For circular polarization to occur, the phase terms should be out of sync by

 $$\begin{align}